 All who are committed to respecting the universality of human dignity will consistently affirm the universal, indivisible and inalienable validity of the human rights of all persons, regardless of sex, gender identity, or gender expression.
 Where such commitment is sincere and grounded, people are active in working towards the elimination of all gender-based discrimination, violence, marginalization, or exclusion.

-The global environment or status quo – social, political, legal, administrative, economic and cultural – is characterized by deeply entrenched inequality between men and women, and between gender conforming persons and gender non-conforming persons.
-The previous global consensus on the priority of fundamental human rights over relativistic cultural and religious values (and what are perversely now called “traditional values”) is being more intensively challenged by repressive regimes and extremist religious groups, and hence effective gender equity champions are needed now more than ever.
+The global environment or status quo – social, political, legal, administrative, economic and cultural – is characterized by deeply entrenched inequality between men and women, exclusion of marginalized groups, and very different lived experiences between gender conforming persons and gender non-conforming persons.
+The previous global consensus on the priority of fundamental human rights over relativistic cultural and religious values (and what are perversely now called “traditional values”) is being more intensively challenged by repressive regimes and extremist religious groups, and hence effective gender equity and social inclusion champions are needed now more than ever.

-There has been significant progress in many countries in women’s empowerment, and such progress is beginning with respect to the empowerment of gender non-forming persons.
-Accelerating this progress depends on realizing a sweeping popular change in attitudes, such that gender equity (as conceptualized in line with universal human rights and robust democratic principles) becomes the priority of all persons.
+There has been significant progress in many countries in women’s empowerment, and such progress is beginning with respect to the empowerment of gender and sexual minorities.
+Accelerating this progress depends on realizing a sweeping popular change in attitudes, such that gender equity (as conceptualized in line with universal human rights and robust democratic principles) and social inclusion become the priority of all persons.
 People of all genders are called to collaborate constructively and collaboratively in this effort.